-As of 2018, all medical cannabis in the state of Colorado is required to be tested for potency, microbial contamination and pesticides.
+As of 2018, all medical cannabis in the state of Colorado is required to be tested for potency, microbial contamination, and pesticides.

-Adult use cannabis is available to anyone that is 21 years of age or older with a valid government issued I.D.
+Adult use cannabis is available to anyone that is 21 years of age or older with a valid government-issued I.D.
 Adults are allowed to purchase and possess up to an ounce (28 grams) of flower, or the equivalency in concentrates or edibles while in the state of Colorado.
 When shopping at a dispensary, there are a few things to keep in mind.
-As we mentioned in Exploring Cannabis Products there are a wide variety of products for you to choose from.
+As we mentioned in Exploring Cannabis Products there is a wide variety of products for you to choose from.
 All of these products are going to follow certain equivalencies that will make up the ounce that you are allowed to purchase.

 Edibles in the state of Colorado are limited to 100 milligrams per package and 10 milligrams per individual dose.
-These regulations came about because the mass population was unfamiliar with cannabis dosing and often times ended up eating too many edibles.
+These regulations came about because the mass population was unfamiliar with cannabis dosing and oftentimes ended up eating too many edibles.
 In the first couple of years of legalization, we saw an increase in the number of people going to the emergency room believing they were overdosing on cannabis.
 Since these regulations have been put in place, we have seen fewer people reporting negative experiences with edibles.

-The adult use market is much larger than the medical market today.
+The adult-use market is much larger than the medical market today.
 This is because medical cannabis companies made their entire product line available on the recreational side and thus many medical patients are forgoing renewing their medical cards.
-It must be stated that adult use cannabis is taxed at a much higher rate than medical cannabis.
+It must be stated that adult-use cannabis is taxed at a much higher rate than medical cannabis.
 In Denver, recreational cannabis is taxed at 26%, but this rate varies from county to county.